 Finally, we talk a little about methods for recycling an old iPhone, which is generally a good idea if you care about the environment, and may earn you a little cash too.

 Another thing to consider is When is the best time to sell an old iPhone? - which we cover separately.
+(Hint: Not just after Apple introduces a new model and drops the price of the handset you plan to sell).

 If you haven't yet made your mind up what you will do with the money once you have sold your old phone, have a look at our iPhone buying guide.

-Preparing your iPhone for sale
+How to prepare your iPhone for sale

 Before you sell your iPhone, you'll need to make sure you've wiped everything stored on it, to prevent the person who buys it getting access to your sensitive data.
 This isn't just about embarrassment: it could lead to fraud or identity theft.